Site Map | Text Size:

 FOR IMMEDIATE RELEASE

-If these disclosures are not stated on the gift card itself, or its packaging, the OCC suggests that consumers check to see if there is a toll-free number or Web site that will provide this information.
+If these disclosures are not stated on the gift card or its packaging, check for a toll-free number or Web site.

 # # #